 In Elementary School, ELL best practices are part of the instruction.
-Students needing more support may be referred to our Foundational English Program (FEP).
+Students needing more support may be referred to our English Language Learners Program (ELL).

-The Middle School and High School may provide intensive English Instruction with modified classes in Science and Social Studies.
-Students may be assigned single or multiple classes to receive English instruction support or required to participate in supplemental English classes and support is provided by the school's Foundational English Program (FEP).
+Middle and high schools may provide intensive English Instruction with modified classes in Science and Social Studies.
+Students may be assigned single or multiple classes to receive English instruction support or required to participate in supplemental English classes with support provided by the school's English Language Learners Program (ELL).